Celestial Holography Revisited: Conformal Primary Wave Functions Revisited

 In this work we shall refer to such a Mellin transform in the radial direction of $\mathbb{M}^{d+2}$ as a \emph{radial Mellin transform}.

-4pt The defining integral \eqref{ConfMode0} is divergent for generic $X$ and therefore must be defined by analytic continuation.
-This gives the following expression in terms of the Bessel-K function \cite{Pasterski:2016qvg,Pasterski:2017kqt} (see appendix \ref{subsec::RegCPW})
+4pt The defining integral \eqref{ConfMode0} is divergent.
+Introducing a regulator the following expression was obtained in \cite{Pasterski:2016qvg,Pasterski:2017kqt} in terms of the Bessel-$K$ function\footnote{Note that we adopt a different normalisation to \cite{Pasterski:2016qvg,Pasterski:2017kqt} for the conformal primary wave function.
+In the present paper it is instead fixed by the Wightman function \eqref{Wightman} via \eqref{extrapW}.}

-The latter definition however, appears to give rise to an inconsistency in the definition of the conformal primary wave function.
-This can be seen by taking the Fourier transform of the definition \eqref{regdefcpw} (see Appendix \ref{appendix::FTCPWF}).
-Instead of the Wightman function from which we started, we obtain the off-shell (anti-)time ordered two-point function:
+This expression however appears to give rise to an inconsistency in the definition of the conformal primary wave function, which can be seen by comparing its Fourier transform with that of the original definition \eqref{ConfMode0}.
+Instead of recovering \eqref{ConfMode0}, one obtains an off-shell (anti-)time ordered two-point function (see appendix \ref{A::CPWFs}):

+which is the Fourier transform of the (anti)-time-ordered propagator $G_{({\bar T})T}$ in Minkowski space with one bulk point extrapolated to the celestial sphere.
+In other words, instead of \eqref{extrapW} one finds that${}^{\tcb{1}}$